kimbring2/minecraft_ai/README.md

 <img src="image/minecraft_network.png" width="1000">

 # Supervised Learning method
+For Minecraft games, agent can not learn every behaviour for high level playing only using Reinforcment Learning becaue of complexity of task.

 I just use common the cross enthropy method for calculating loss between action of replay file and network.
 Loss should fall to almost 0 as shown in the graph below when the policy network is trained by the Supervised Learning manner.